+At 2 o’clock, it finally calms down and, in the morning, we discover a chaos of ice all around us, all the ice is broken, crushed.
 We leave, there is still a little swell, it is not very comfortable in the middle of the ice then we navigate in open water for 5 hours and finally, we find the pack ice, first well broken then the plates become more in more beautiful.
 Under a beautiful sunset, it is difficult to stop and we are super happy to find the safety of the ice away from the open sea.
 Tonight, for the first time in a long time, we do not hear the water or the plates banging, we will sleep well!

 The great thing about these on-the-scene reporters is that they do not filter the truth.
 When it’s thawing they report thawing, when it is freezing they report freezing.
 When it snowed in July they reported snow, when the above gale sucked Pacific air north they reported the rain.
 They have no preconceived narrative to cling to, and are immersed in the narrative called “present-tense reality”.
 They have their hands full dealing with the Truth the sea presents them with, hour by hour, and are having their eyes opened as only the sea can do.

 We too are having our eyes opened by their reports, or should have our eyes opened if we have eyes to see with.
 For one thing, the “Death Spiral” is again debunked.
 Why?
 Because it is suppose to be an accelerating phenomenon; it is suppose to feed off itself; open water is suppose to absorb more sunshine making more open water.
 The death spiral is not allowed to go backwards.
 To have levels of sea-ice increase ruins the theory.